Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Simulations

+Additional zoom-in simulations (series D and E) are created in a similar fashion from low-resolution DM-only simulations of $L=400$ Mpc h$^{-1}$ and $L=762$ Mpc h$^{-1}$ comoving cosmological volumes.
+The 3 most massive halos at $z=6$ are selected from each volume.
+In addition, 5 zoom-in regions are created based on the $L=400$ Mpc h$^{-1}$ volume by selecting halos with $M_{\rm halo}(z=6)>10^{12.5}$ $M_\odot$ from a range of local environmental densities.
+Another zoom-in region is selected from the same volume based on having a halo mass at $z=2$ of approximately $10^{14}$ $M_\odot$.

-For FIRE-1 simulations \citep{Feldmann+16, Feldmann+17}, the gravitational softening length of dark matter and star particles is fixed at $143$ and $21$ pc (physical) respectively, while the softening length of gas particles is adaptive and reaches a minimum value of 9 pc (physical) in the dense interstellar medium.
-For FIRE-2 simulations \citep{Angles-Alcazar+17b}, the gravitational softening lengths of dark matter and star particles are $57$ and $7$ pc.
-The minimum softening length of gas particles is minimum of $0.7$ pc.
-All the simulations presented here have a mass resolution of $1.7 \times 10^5 M_\odot$ for dark matter particles and $3.3 \times 10^4 M_\odot$ for gas and star particles.
+FIRE-1 simulations use a quintic spline kernel with 60-62 neighbors for gravitational softening \citep{Morris1996, DehnenAly2012}, see \cite{Hopkins:etal:2014}.
+The gravitational softening lengths of dark matter and star particles are fixed at $143$ and $21$ pc (physical) respectively, while the softening length of gas particles is adaptive and reaches a minimum value of $9$ pc (physical) in the dense interstellar medium.
+FIRE-2 simulations use a cubic spline kernel with 32 neighbors \citep{Morris1996, DehnenAly2012}, see \cite{Hopkins+18}.
+The gravitational softening lengths of dark matter and star particles are $57$ and $7$ pc.
+The minimum softening length of gas particles is $0.7$ pc.
+In all simulations, the gas softening lengths are chosen sufficiently small to capture gas densities well above the star formation threshold.
+All simulations have a mass resolution of $1.7 \times 10^5 M_\odot$ for dark matter particles and $3.3 \times 10^4 M_\odot$ for gas and star particles.

-FIRE-1 simulations do not include black hole sink particles, i.e., the growth of black holes is fully modeled in post-processing.
-FIRE-2 simulations include black hole particles with a gravitational softening of $7$ pc (physical) but no black hole feedback.
-We adapt the same post-processing approach for the analysis of both FIRE-1 and FIRE-2 simulations.

 Star formation takes place only in self-gravitating, dense, molecular gas with a density above 5 and 1000 atoms per cm$^3$ for FIRE-1 and FIRE-2 simulations, respectively.
-The simulations include various stellar feedback channels such as energy, momentum, and mass injection from stellar winds and supernovae, local and long range momentum flux from radiative pressure, a uniform UV background using the model from \citep{Faucher-Giguere::etal::2009} and photo-ionization and photo-electric heating \citep{Hopkins:etal:2014, Hopkins+18}.
-We refer the reader to \cite{Feldmann+16, Feldmann+17, Feldmann17, Angles-Alcazar+17b, Hopkins:etal:2014, Hopkins+18} for more detailed information about the simulations and their sub-grid models. \Cref{tab:simulation details} provides an overview of the simulations used in the present work.
+The simulations include various stellar feedback channels such as energy, momentum, and mass injection from stellar winds and supernovae, local and long-range momentum flux from radiative pressure, a uniform UV background using the model from \citep{Faucher-Giguere::etal::2009} and photo-ionization and photo-electric heating \citep{Hopkins:etal:2014, Hopkins+18}.

+The growth of black holes is modelled fully in post-processing.
+Our FIRE-1 simulations do not directly account for black hole physics, while the FIRE-2 runs include live black hole sink particles but do not model AGN feedback.
+However, we adopt the same post-processing approach for FIRE-1 and FIRE-2 simulations in the present study.
+A comparison between the prediction of our post-processing model and the on-the-fly calculation is shown in appendix \ref{Appendix:Additional analysis}.